Maldives is resplendent with extraordinary tropical islands that have earned it the candid title of the quintessential dream holiday destination.

 It is worth spending a few evenings attending a dance performance or recital whilst you are there as it will be perfectly unique.

-Most acts of dance and music have been brought to life for a specific purpose, such as the Gaa odi lava, which is a performance that takes place to commemorate a day of hard labour, Kulhudhuffushi which has been created to ward off evil spirits and Thaara a religious recital.
+Most acts of dance and music have been brought to life for a specific purpose, such as the Gaa odi lava, which is a performance that takes place to commemorate a day of hard labour, kadhaamaali which has been created to ward off evil spirits, bolimalaafath neshun being a dance performed by women on special occasions or when giving gifts to the sultan and Thaara a religious recital.

 Dances such as the Bolimalaafath Neshun, which were performed by two dozens of ladies when presenting gifts to the Sultan as a mark of patriotism have gone out of existence since the Maldives became a republic, but if you are really lucky, at an opportune moment there is still a possibility to see these dance routines on exceptional occasions.